H. W. Fowler

 Henry Watson Fowler (10 March 1858 – 26 December 1933) was an English schoolmaster, lexicographer and commentator on the usage of the English language.
-He is notable for both A Dictionary of Modern English Usage and his work on the Concise Oxford Dictionary, and was described by The Times as "a lexicographical genius".
+He is notable for A Dictionary of Modern English Usage and his work on the Concise Oxford Dictionary, and was described by The Times as "a lexicographical genius".

-After an Oxford education, Fowler was a schoolmaster until his middle age and then worked in London as a freelance writer and journalist, but was not very successful.
-In partnership with his brother Francis, beginning in 1906, he began publishing seminal grammar, style and lexicography books.
+After an Oxford education, Fowler became a schoolmaster.
+In middle age, he worked in London as an (unsuccessful) freelance writer and journalist.
+In partnership with his brother Francis, beginning in 1906, he began publishing seminal grammar, style, and lexicography books.
 After his brother's death in 1918, he completed the works on which they had collaborated and edited additional works.

 Biography

 Youth and studies

 Fowler was born on 10 March 1858 in Tonbridge, Kent.
 His parents, the Rev. Robert Fowler and his wife Caroline, née Watson, were originally from Devon.
 Robert Fowler was a Cambridge graduate, clergyman and schoolmaster.
 At the time of Henry's birth he was teaching mathematics at Tonbridge School, but the family soon moved to nearby Tunbridge Wells.
 Henry was the eldest child of eight, and his father's early death in 1879 left him to assume a leading role in caring for his younger brothers and sister (Charles, Alexander, [Edward] Seymour, Edith, Arthur, Francis and [Herbert] Samuel).